We have a open postdoc positions! If you are interested or curious, email Dr. Shafto a CV and a short description of your background and interests.

 What kinds of background and skills are desirable?

 The ideal background and skills vary by projects.
-In general, having a technical background, idealing including strong mathematics and programming experience is ideal.
-However, there are many instances where strong domain knowledge have been seen as a stronger asset in a candidate.
+In general, having a technical background, ideally including strong mathematics and programming experience, is desirable.
+However, there are instances where strong domain knowledge or expertise in human behavioral experiments have been seen as a stronger asset in a candidate.
 Most importantly, we are interested in people who are interested and excited to do great work.

 Prospective Grad Students